mariomuja/bookkeeping/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide - BookKeeper Pro
+# Troubleshooting Guide - International Bookkeeping

 ## Issue: No Data Showing in App